oscarescuderoarnanz/dtwParallel/README.md

 - Two variants of DTW have been included: the Itakura parallelogram and the Sakoe-Chiba band.
 - Calculation of DTW for irregular time series, both for the case of dependent and independent DTW.
 - Visualization of the alignment of two time series.
-- Computational time optimization for norm 1 and norm 2.
+- Computational time optimization for norm 1, norm 2 and square_euclidean_distance.
 - Availability of input data format: numpy, pandas and tensors.